Nuclear Power in Pakistan

 Operating Reactors in Pakistan

-In June 2008 the government announced plans to build units 3 and 4 at Chashma, each 320 MWe gross and largely financed by China.
+In June 2008 the government announced plans to build units 3&4 at Chashma, each 320 MWe gross and largely financed by China.
 A further agreement for China's help with the project was signed in October 2008, and given prominence as a counter to the US-India agreement shortly preceding it.

 Karachi coastal power project

 In July 2013 ECNEC approved two units of the Karachi Costal Power Project with net generation capacity of 2,117 MWe.
-The total cost of this is estimated at Rs 959 billion ($9.595 billion).
+The total cost of this is estimated at Rs 959 billion ($9.595 billion), with $6.5 billion (68%) being vendor finance.
+PAEC also said that 82% of the total cost would be financed by China.
 At the end of August contracts were signed in Shanghai with CNNC, China Zhongyuan Engineering Co.
 Ltd. (CZEC), China Nuclear Power Engineering Co.
 Ltd. (CNPE), Nuclear Power Institute of China (NPIC), and East China Electric Power Designing Institute (ECEPDI).
 Ground breaking at the site near Paradise Point, 25 km west of Karachi, took place in November 2013, and first concrete is envisaged by the end of 2014.
 Construction is expected to take 72 months.

 Further nuclear capacity

 In August 2011 it was reported that Pakistan aimed for 8000 MWe nuclear at ten sites by 2030.
 PAEC has apparently selected six new sites on the basis of the Pakistan Nuclear Regulatory Authority (PNRA) and the International Atomic Energy Agency (IAEA) advice.
-These are Qadirabad-Bulloki (QB) link canal near Qadirabad Headworks; Dera Ghazi Khan canal near Tuansa Barrage; Taunsa-Punjnad canal near Multan; Nara canal near Sukkur; Pat Feeder canal near Guddu and Kabul River near Nowshera.
-Early in 2012 PAEC said that four reactors were planned for the Taunsa-Punjnad canal near Multan in Punjab.
+These are Qadirabad-Bulloki (QB) link canal near Qadirabad Headworks; Dera Ghazi Khan canal near Taunsa Barrage; Taunsa-Panjnad canal near Multan; Nara canal near Sukkur; Pat Feeder canal near Guddu and Kabul River near Nowshera.
+Early in 2012 PAEC said that four reactors were planned for the Taunsa-Panjnad canal near Multan in Punjab.

 The government has set a target of producing 350 tonnes U3O8 per year from 2015 to meet one-third of anticipated requirements then.
 Low-grade ore is known in central Punjab at Bannu Basin and Suleman Range.